princesoni1989/angular-js-seed/README.md

 You will need to enable the integration between Travis and GitHub.
 See the Travis website for more instruction on how to do this.

+### Initial structure of this project is based on angular-fullstack generator.

 ## Contact